Matthew Anderson (1784-1857) had been born into a family of millers living at Barrow Mill, Alwinton in Upper Coquetdale

 Matthew Anderson and Jane Wanless

 Matthew Anderson and Jane Wanless were married on 28 June 1810 at Alwinton and their eldest son John (Arthur Oram’s father-in-law) was baptised in 1811 away from Coquetdale at Birdhope near Otterburn.

 Archibald b1815, Margaret b1817 and Ephraim b1819 were all born at Lounges Knowe on the northern side of Upper Coquetdale valley above Barrowburn.
 The baptismal records give their father Matthew as a shepherd.
 In 2018 there were just the foundation stones remaining but luckily old photographs have survived.

 Matthew then moved further up the valley to Carshope where George b1823 and Jane b1829 were born.
 This may have given the family a better house to live in but due to a cobalt deficiency in the soil shepherds always struggled to make a living there [i].
 Locally they were known as the “Muckle Andersons”.

 Matthew’s wife Jane died in 1840 and the next year during the 1841 census most of the family were living at Carlecroft, higher up and on the opposite side of the valley.

 Ten years later, in 1851 the majority of the family had dispersed into the local area:

-- John, as in 1841, was at Silloans, near Birdhopecraig, with his Uncle Ephraim.
-In his will Ephraim left the farm to a member of the Bolam family who was also living at Silloans.
-John was soon to marry Margaret Stokoe, daughter of a shepherd.
+- John, as in 1841, was at Silloans, a farm of about 3,000 acres near Birdhopecraig, with his Uncle Ephraim.
+Silloans had been owned by Ephraim’s wife’s family and in his will Ephraim left his portion to John Bolam, his wife’s nephew.
+John Anderson was soon to marry Margaret Stokoe, daughter of a shepherd.

 - Ephraim had married his cousin Mary Ann Anderson in the Rothbury registration district during the last quarter of 1843.
 By the 1851 census they had five children and were farming 122 acres at Little Harle.

 - George had married Catherine Lamb and was farming 380 acres at Old Town, Troughend.

 - Margaret & Jane were “daughters to head of household” (ie Matthew) at Carlecroft with James Cowan(s).
 Jane and James were married at an unknown place and date.